ISISComputingGroup/ibex_developers_manual/RIKEN-PLC.md

 - Magnets cooling water flow status, rate and temperature
 - RBox (Rectifier Box) and bypass interlock status
 - MOL (Magnet Off Light) status (purely the status of the _bulb_, not the magnet)

+The PLC IOC also loads a separate DB file (TEMPMON) for monitoring temperatures of a selection of magnets (RQ1, RQ2, RB1) and is purely for logging purposes.
+This is at the request of the Electrical Controls Group who are performing an experimental analysis.